-Our swing is a great thrill ride and team-building activity that the two older groups get to enjoy.
-Campers are secured into a harness, then hoisted by their cabinmates about 40 feet into the air.
-From there, they are released to swing back and forth in the treetops.
+The swing is a great thrill ride and team-building activity for our two oldest groups.
+Campers are secured into a harness, hoisted by their cabinmates about 40 feet into the air, then released to swing back and forth in the treetops.